martinglaerum/ACIT4420_Assignement/README.md

 # ACIT4420_Message_Sender

 This project is part of an assignement in the course ACIT4420.
-It will not send messages automatically, and is only meant as a learning exercise for understanding python packages. **ACIT4420_Message_Sender** is a tool for that will automatically create and send morning greeting messages to a specified list of contacts.
+It will not send messages automatically, and is only meant as a learning exercise for understanding python packages. **ACIT4420_Message_Sender** is a tool that will automatically create and send morning greeting messages to a specified list of contacts.
 The package includes the functionality of creating and managing a list of contacts.
 This list contains names, emails and preffered time to be messaged.
 The package also contains the ability to create, send and log messages.

 ## Table of Contents
 - [Features](#features)